telerik/kendo-ui-core/docs/web/grid/appearance.md

 When the scrolling functionality is enabled, which is the default case except for the Grid MVC wrapper, the `table-layout` style of the Grid tables is set to `fixed`.
 This means that all columns without a defined width will appear equally wide, no matter what their content is, and will expand or shrink depending on the available space.
 If there is not enough horizontal space, columns without a defined width may even shrink to a zero width.
 All set column widths will be obeyed no matter what the cell content is.
 If the content cannot fit, it will be either wrapped, or clipped.
 During column resizing, only the resized column will change its width and the other column widths will be persisted.
 To achieve this, the table width will change.

 When the scrolling functionality is disabled, the `table-layout` style is set to `auto`.
 This is the default behavior of HTML tables.
 If not explicitly set, the column widths are determined by the browser and cell content.
 The browser will try to obey all set column widths, but may readjust some columns depending on their content.
 The column widths may change on paging, sorting, and other data operations.
-The width of multiple columns changes during resizing, because the table width remains constant.

 If needed, a fixed table layout can be applied to a non-scrollable Grid: